 Our mission is to become the world’s most valued automotive company.
 We want to do business the right way and win with integrity.
 That requires trust and transparency.
 Taking personal responsibility for our actions is critical to the success of our company.
 That responsibility begins at the highest level with our Board of Directors.
 This highly engaged body, with a diverse range of expertise, drives effective oversight of our strategic priorities, operations and actions as an organization.
 The Board encourages healthy, constructive debate and regularly challenges the company to do what is right and make the tough decisions essential to move us forward in times of significant change and transformation.

 One of our corporate purposes is to serve and improve the communities in which we live and work around the world.
 Business sustainability is directly linked to the health of the communities in which GM and our customers reside.
 Our mutual long-term success is interdependent with these communities as we share many of the same natural resources and depend upon a local workforce of talented individuals.
-We have a strategic interest in that workforce being well-educated, particularly in the areas of science, technology, engineering and math (STEM), given the increasing level of advanced technology in the automotive industry.
+We have a strategic interest in that workforce being well-educated, particularly among skilled trades and in the areas of science, technology, engineering and math (STEM), given the increasing level of advanced technology in the automotive industry.
 Our business viability also has both direct and indirect impacts on local economic vitality in the form of providing jobs and contributing to the local tax base.